RiceSec/constitution/constitution.md

 The Treasurer shall prepare a proposed budget by November 1 of each year.

-The budget may be approved or amended only by a majority vote of members present at a general meeting with at least 48 hours’ notice.
+The budget may be approved or amended only by a majority vote of members present at a general meeting with at least 48 hours' notice.

 ### Club Funds